Beiru/evegate/README.md

 Real life example
 =====

-if You can't host this script on your server, feel free to use this:
+if You can't host Your own copy of this software elsewhere, feel free to use this:

 http://ash-alliance.eu/evegate.php